 In addition to supporting the University’s food scraps diversion program and zero waste goals, the SCRAP Lab serves as a living laboratory for multi-disciplinary investigations into organics recycling.
+This section provides information on current research projects as well as suggestions for future research.

 Help us study the sustainability implications of creating a soil amendment via aerobic in-vessel composting through one of the below research topics: